FreeCodeCamp-SLC/playground/README.md

 Rules to remember.
 1. <Critical> Don't work directly on the "master" branch
-2. Fork the "master" branch  to your GitHub account or your local account (e.g. PC)
+2. Clone to your local account (e.g. PC)
 3. Create a branch to work on (e.g. "git checkout addComment)
 4. Keep what you do in a branch small (small changes are easier to merge)

-We've included git command reference documents in the repository ... use them as reference source.

 If you make a mistake, no worries ... learning is what this repository is all about.
 And, we'd rather you experimented here than on the main repositories.

+Some online resorces to look at:
+- Understanding the GitHub Flow: https://guides.github.com/introduction/flow/
+- Udacity (free) How to Use Git and Git Hub: https://www.udacity.com/course/how-to-use-git-and-github--ud775
+- Learning Enough Git To Be Dangerous: https://www.learnenough.com/git-tutorial